 The word transaction can have several different meanings in the software industry.
-This document explains how the term is used in New Relic APM and how transactions are reported.
+This document explains how the term is used by New Relic and how transactions are reported.

 What is a transaction?

 At New Relic, a transaction is defined as one logical unit of work in a software application.
 Specifically, it refers to the function calls and method calls that make up that unit of work.
 For New Relic APM, it will often refer to a web transaction, which represents activity that happens from when the application receives a web request to when the response is sent.

 When you install New Relic APM in a supported system, it begins automatically reporting web requests and other important functions and methods.
 To supplement the default level of monitoring, you can set up custom instrumentation to report additional transactions.

 Some frameworks do not have a natural concept of a transaction.
 In other words, there are no predefined pathways that can easily be recognized or monitored as transactions.
 To define transactions in such frameworks, you can use custom instrumentation.

 To see how all your applications, services, containers, cloud services, hosts, and other entities work together, use New Relic One.

 Cumulative transaction data appears in New Relic APM on the Transactions page.
 The two main categories of transactions are web and non-web:

 - Web: Transactions are initiated with an HTTP request.
 For most organizations, these represent customer-centric interactions and thus are the most important transactions to monitor.

 - Non-web: Non-web transactions are not initiated with a web request.
 They can include non-web worker processes, background processes, scripts, message queue activity, and other tasks.